 Guidelines for creating kits

-Ordoro supports single and multi levels kits, and even tracks available kit quantities across multiple warehouses.
+Ordoro supports single and multi-level kits, and can track kit quantities across multiple warehouses.

-1. For example, let’s say you sell a 5 pack of shirts.
-It includes 1 x-small, 1 small, 1 medium, 1 large, and 1 x-large shirt.
+1. For example, let’s say you sell a 5-pack of shirts.
+It includes:

 2. You can create a kit with each of those components.